Where can I see a list of course offerings?

 How will my academic schedule be structured?

-New ninth and tenth grade students follow a schedule that typically includes core classes in English, lab sciences, history, mathematics, languages, and an introductory course from our WISE and Rasin Center signature programs.
-Incoming students whose first language is not English may also be placed in our Language and Culture course (see below).
+Tenth Grade students follow a schedule including the same structure of core classes, with the ability to add elective courses from our WISE Center, Rasin Center, and Arts offerings.
 Incoming juniors and seniors enjoy greater flexibility.
 In addition to a mandatory year of English electives, they take courses in each core discipline along with art, music, WISE, or Rasin Center electives.

 Do I need to fulfill the language requirement if English is not my first language?